-- Locate the documentation that comes with the adapter and follow those instructions in addition to the instructions in this chapter. - If you need to change the switch settings or jumper settings on your adapter, follow the instructions that come with the adapter. - Video adapters are not supported. - Some long adapters have extension handles or brackets installed.
-Before installing the adapter, you must remove the extension handle or bracket. - You can install both PCI and PCI-X adapters in the same bus.
+- You can use the Configuration/Setup Utility program to change the sequence and have the server scan one of the first six PCI slots before it scans the integrated devices.
+You cannot change the scan sequence of the PCI slots in an RXE-100 enclosure. - You can install both PCI and PCI-X adapters in the same bus.
 However, if you install a PCI adapter and a PCI-X adapter in the same bus, the PCI-X features of the PCI-X adapter will be disabled and the adapter will function as a PCI adapter. - You can install PCI or PCI-X adapters of speeds faster than what is labeled for a particular PCI-X bus.
-For example, if you install two 133 MHz adapters into slots that are labeled as 100 MHz slots, the adapters will operate at 100MHz.

-- If you install a 33 MHz and a 66 MHz adapter in the same bus, the bus speed will match that of the slowest adapter. - If a single 133 MHz adapter is installed in PCI-X Bus B (slot 3 and 4), and the other slot in PCI-X Bus B is empty, the adapter will operate at 133 MHz. - Your server supports six hot-plug 64-bit adapters in the expansion slots located on the PCI-X board. - Note: You can add up to 12 additional PCI-X slots to your server by connecting your server to a remote I/O expansion enclosure.
-For more information about the expansion enclosure and how to connect your server to it, refer to the documentation that comes with your expansion enclosure. - Your server supports 3.3 V adapters; it does not support 5.0 V adapters. - Your server uses a rotational interrupt technique to configure PCI-X adapters.
-You can use this technique to install PCI-X adapters that currently do not support sharing of PCI-X interrupts. - The system scans PCI-X slots to assign system resources.
-The system attempts to start the first device found.
-The search order is: CD-ROM, disk drives, integrated SCSI devices, PCI-X slots (1, 2, 6, 5, 3, 4), and the integrated Ethernet controller. - Note: You can use the Configuration/Setup Utility program to change the boot precedence for your server.
-Select Start Options from the Configuration/Setup Utility program main menu.
+For example, if you install two 133 MHz adapters into slots that are labeled as 100 MHz slots, the adapters will operate at 100MHz. - If you install a 33 MHz and a 66 MHz adapter in the same bus, the bus speed will match that of the slowest adapter. - If a single 133 MHz adapter is installed in PCI-X Bus B (slot 3 and 4), and the other slot in PCI-X Bus B is empty, the adapter will operate at 133 MHz. - Your server supports six hot-plug 64-bit adapters in the expansion slots located on the PCI-X board.

+Note: You can add up to 12 additional PCI-X slots to your server by connecting your server to a remote I/O expansion enclosure.
+For more information about the expansion enclosure and how to connect your server to it, see the documentation that comes with your expansion enclosure.

+Your server supports 3.3 V adapters; it does not support 5.0 V adapters.